top of page

 The noun 'panacea' has its etymological origins in ancient Greek mythology.
 It is derived from the Greek word 'panakeia,' which is a combination of 'pan,' meaning 'all,' and 'akeia,' meaning 'cure.'
 In Greek mythology, Panacea was the goddess of universal remedy and healing, and she was believed to possess a potion that could cure all illnesses and ailments.
 Over time, the concept of a universal remedy that could solve all problems or difficulties became associated with the term 'panacea.'
 In English, 'panacea' describes a supposed cure-all or a solution that can cure or alleviate all ills, problems, or difficulties.
 The etymology of 'panacea' underscores its historical connection to the idea of a universal and comprehensive remedy, often seen as an ideal but rarely attainable solution in the complexities of the real world.

-Quiz: Find the meaning of panacea
+Quiz: Find the meaning of the noun panacea:

 Try Again!